 search // Select #clock-hands with angle and length attributes hand = [#clock-hand angle length] // Calculate coordinates for drawing a hand x2 = 50 + (length * sin[angle]) y2 = 50 - (length * cos[angle]) // Bind tells Eve to update objects as values change bind // Merge line coordinates into hand, tag it as a #line hand <- [#line, x1: 50, y1: 50, x2, y2]

 Blocks start with the

-match fence.
-Within the match, the programmer gathers all of the objects from the Eve DB needed to complete the block.
+search fence.
+Within the search, the programmer gathers all of the objects from the Eve DB needed to complete the block.
 Blocks only enter the

 action phase if all supplied objects in the

-In the first line of the match, we encounter our first object:
+In the first line of the search, we encounter our first object:

 hand = [#clock-hand angle length]

 Objects are a set of attribute:value pairs enclosed in square brackets.
 They ask Eve to find all the entities that fit the supplied attribute shape.
 The